 Not affirmations, afformations.

 We all know what affirmations are and we’ve all probably given it a go and chanted one of the below to ourselves:

-The problem with affirmations is that our brains can immediately respond with negativity eg “No I’m not”
+However, the problem with affirmations is that our brains can immediately respond with negativity, eg, “No, I’m not.”

 Our brains are trained to find solutions and so the premise behind afformations is to ask yourself questions designed to changed your subconscious to support you in making it a reality.